JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 By Jack Szwergold

-I’m not too sure when exactly it happened.
-Pretty sure I was 10 or 11 years old at the time which would have placed it happening square in 1978 or 1979.
-Regardless, it happened during Hanukkah with the family in Eastchester.
+Honestly not too sure when exactly it happened.
+Pretty sure I was 10 or 11 years old at the time which would have placed this all happening during the holiday season of of 1978 or 1979.
+Regardless, it happened during Hanukkah with the extended family in Eastchester.

 Nobody in my direct family was from Eastchester, but my brother’s in-laws lived in Eastchester.
 And since my parents really never did anything big for Hanukkah—or any of the holidays actually—the in-law’s Hanukkah celebration ended up being the de-facto “big” celebration in the family despite others not really liking the celebration or the in-laws.